• Skip to primary navigation

 If traveling alone, or even in groups, try to follow these sturdy tips:

-• Protect yourself against mosquitoes – pack repellent, burn coils and nets.
+- Protect yourself against mosquitoes – pack some bug spray, burn coils and nets.

-• Above all else, please do more research on where you’re traveling to specifically.
-This is just tips on Honduras as a whole, but where you aim to travel might have a crime rate that’s above the national average.
+- Above all else, do more research on where you’re traveling to specifically.
+These are just tips on Honduras as a whole, but where you aim to travel might have a crime rate above the national average.

 Of course, this guide is not going to protect you from all danger.